If you

 The Book-in-One-Sentence

-This part of the form is a condensation of your story into a single
+This part of the form is a condensation of your story into a

-sit up and say, "Wow!"
-For example, here's the story of
+editor or producer sit up and say, "Wow!"
+For example,

-the three little pigs in one sentence.
+here's the story of the three little pigs in one sentence.

 Three sibling sows go head-to-head with a blood-thirsty predator,